RosettaCommons/demos/tutorials/minimization.md

 ## How-To: Minimization with Constraints

-For this section of the tutorial, we will use the same crystal structure as before, `3hon.pdb`, but this time we will apply harmonic coordinate constraints on the backbone heavy atoms of the nine C-terminal tail residues.
+For this section of the tutorial, we will use the same crystal structure as before, `3hon.pdb`, but this time we will apply harmonic coordinate constraints (csts) on the backbone heavy atoms of the nine C-terminal tail residues.

 ### Setting up the flags file and constraints file